EnochRick/xeto/readme.md

 - fan.xeto

 `ph.points` has been versioned with these changed to v0.1.2 and the `ashrae.g36/lib.xeto` now requires this updated version.

+## Please Note
+**I am having issues in skyspark that I am not having with the CLI axon.**

+I am working on it, right now be cautious with this fork and please realize it's a work in progress.
+My issue is in my new ph.points version.
+It complies in CLI, but skyspark isnt happy with it.
+Digging in, will keep you posted.

 Known Issues: